hansrune/homely-tools/README.md

 After some prereq tests, the commands done are echoed - just to make it easier to understand the setup process, and possibly adapt things as needed.

 You will have to break the `journalctl -fu` command being run at the end of the install / update script.

+### Configurtion options

+Available command line options can be found from `/opt/homely2mqtt/homely2mqtt.py -h`

+Normally, command line options will be added to `FLAGS` settings in the systemctl service definition file (`homely2mqtt.service`)

+Settings like username and password should be added to the service environment file (`/etc/default/homely2mqtt`) with strict permissions (`chmod 600 /etc/default/homely2mqtt`).

+You should also run the service as a dedicated user (default *domo*) to avoid exposing the environment to non-root users.
+If you want to change this username, modify `homely2mqtt.service`

+Available environment settings:

+* `HOMELY_USER` - Your Homely username (normally your email address)
+* `HOMELY_PASSWORD` - Your Homely password
+* `MQTT_DISCOVERY` - The MQTT discovery topic prefix, normally *homeassistant*
+* `MQTT_STATE` - The MQTT state topic prefix.
+For HA users, this is normally also *homeassistant* or *hass/status*
+* `MQTT_SERVER` - Defaults to 127.0.0.1
+* `MQTT_PORT` - Defaults to 1883